will-c-thomas/Wills-Text-Editor/README.md

 # Wills-Text-Editor
-Text editor for coding and running Java programs.
+Text editor with dynamic syntax highlighting for coding and running Java programs.

 Under the "Java" menu option:
   - Compile: runs the "javac" command on the currently opened file.